 Projects which get local people into employment, improve health and wellbeing, encourage civic pride, and build cohesion will be considered for matchfunding.

 To access matchfunding you will need to complete a simple application process to show how your project meets our criteria.

 Projects can receive up to 50% (up to a maximum of £10,000) of their overall fundraising target.

 Want to learn how to crowdfund?
-Come along to our local workshop on 17th January or join our next series of online workshops for projects in Barking & Dagenham.
+Catch up on our recent series of online workshops for projects in Barking & Dagenham.